jfried16/Joshua-Friedman-Structure-of-Programming-Languages-Project/README.md

 # Entry Point
 The entry point of a program is the point where execution begins, and the program is given access to command line arguments.

+# For information about each program
+See the read me files in each folder.